U.N. tribunal convicts main defendant in Hariri assassination case

 Court-appointed lawyers said there was no physical evidence linking the four to the crime and they should be acquitted.

-Reporting by Toby Sterling and Anthony Deutsch; Additional reporting by Beirut bureau; Editing by William Maclean, Samia Nakhoul and Nick Tattersall
+Reporting by Toby Sterling and Anthony Deutsch; Additional reporting by Beirut bureau; Editing by Samia Nakhoul, Nick Tattersall, William Maclean